 - If the employee is to get a new NetID, it will be system-generated.
 Specific NetID's cannot be requested.
 The employee will need to activate the new NetID.
 They may set the password to be the same as it was on their original account, and it still needs to be changed annually.

-- If no action is taken by the department or by the employee to remove access, access will be automatically removed 30 days after the effective date of retirement or resignation.
+- If no action is taken by the department or by the employee to remove access, staff member's access will be automatically removed 30 days after the effective date of retirement or resignation, and faculty's access will be automatically removed 365 days after the effective date of resignation.
+Faculty-retirees retain access to their mailbox until/unless the department removes it or once the password has expired.

 - Mailboxes and file shares (H: drive) for the former employee will be automatically purged 2 years after employment end date.